 But risk factors don’t tell us everything.
 Having a known risk factor, or even several risk factors, does not mean that you will get the disease.
 And many people who get the disease may not have had any known risk factors.

 No specific inherited, environmental, or lifestyle risk factors have been strongly linked to thymoma or thymic carcinoma.
 Some studies have suggested a possible link with exposure to radiation to the upper chest area, but this has not been confirmed.
 The only known risk factors are age and ethnicity.

 The risk of this type of cancer goes up with age.
 This type of cancer is rare in children and young adults, is seen more often in middle-aged adults, and is most common in those in their 70s.

-In the US, this cancer most common in Asians and Pacific Islanders and least common in Whites and Latinos.
-It is more common in African Americans than in Whites.
+In the US, this cancer is most common in Asian Americans and Pacific Islanders and least common in White and Latino people.
+It is more common in African American than in White people.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.